christrain91/storyteq-design-document/index.md

 | AWS Lambda | 0.00 USD | 6.08 USD |
 | Amazon DynamoDB | 0.00 USD | 4.83 USD |

 This is based on 1 million daily requests, with 1/100 requests being shorten requests rather than a redirect, the difference being redirect does not require a write to the database.
-The Lambda function has been provisioned with
+The Lambda function has been provisioned with 512mb of RAM.

 ### Totals